lazd/wellTested/README.md

 * [grunt-contrib-watch] - Watch files for changes and run tasks accordingly

+# Services Used

+## [TravisCI]

+TravisCI is used to run tests when commits are pushed or pull requests are submitted.

+See [GUI & Headless browser testing with Travis](http://about.travis-ci.org/docs/user/gui-and-headless-browsers/) for information on setting up Travis for headless testing.

 # Todo

 We're not done here, there's plenty to do for this experiment to be well-vetted.